-Mississippi Assessment Program (Questar Grades 3-8, Algebra I, English II) - Customized criterion-referenced language arts and mathematics tests that will be fully aligned with the Mississippi College and Career Readiness Standards; Performance Based Assessment (PBA) format that includes multiple-choice as well as both short and extended responses.
+Mississippi Academic Assessment Program (Questar Grades 3-8, Algebra I, English II) - Customized criterion-referenced language arts and mathematics tests that are fully aligned with the Mississippi College and Career Readiness Standards; Performance Based Assessment (PBA) format that includes multiple-choice, both short and extended responses and an essay-writing component.
 Results are utilized for school and district accountability purposes as well as to determine individual student progress.
 Algebra I and English II assessments are required for students earning a high school diploma.
-Administered during an online window in late-April to mid-May.
+Primary administration is typically scheduled online for mid-April to mid-May with retests occurring in December and April/ May.

-MST2 (Grades 5 & 8) - Customized criterion-referenced science assessments that are fully aligned with the 2010 Mississippi Science Framework.
+MAAP-SCI (Grades 5 & 8) - Customized criterion-referenced science assessments that are fully aligned with the 2018 Mississippi College and Career Readiness Standards for Science.
 Results are used for school and district accountability purposes as well as to determine individual student progress.
-Administered the first two weeks of May.
+Administered during an online window in mid-April to mid-May.

-SATP2 (Grades 8-11) - Customized criterion-referenced assessments in Biology I and U.S. History that are fully aligned with Mississippi science and history Frameworks.
+MAAP-EOC (Grades 8-11) - Customized criterion-referenced assessments in Biology I and U.S. History that are fully aligned with Mississippi science (2018) and history (2018) Frameworks.
 Results are utilized for school and district accountability purposes as well as a graduation requirement for students earning a high school diploma.
-Primary administration is typically scheduled for April/May with retests occurring in December and March.
+Primary administration is typically scheduled online for mid-April to mid-May with retests occurring in December and April/May.

-CPAS2 (Grades 10-12) - Occupational-specific portion of the Mississippi Career Planning and Assessment System.
+CPAS3 (Grades 10-12) - Occupational-specific portion of the Mississippi Career Planning and Assessment System.
 Results are utilized for establishing accountability for secondary Career and Technical School programs as well as to determine individual student progress.
 Administered typically during April and May.

-ENGLISH LANGUAGE LEARNERS (ELL)
+ENGLISH LEARNERS (EL)

-Madison County Schools is committed to providing a quality education for all students, including those whose first language is one other than English.
-The instructional goal of the English as a Second Language (ESL) program is to provide services to ELL students to improve or increase their English proficiency; thus, enabling them to function independently and to participate effectively in the regular academic program.
+Madison County School District is committed to providing a quality education for all students, including those whose first language is one other than English.
+The instructional goal of the English as a Second Language (ESL) program is to provide services to EL students to improve or increase their English language proficiency; thus, enabling them to function independently and to participate effectively in the regular academic program.